matomo-org/developer-documentation/docs/generated/master/PiwikTracker.md

 - [`setLongitude()`](#setlongitude) &mdash; Sets the longitude of the visitor.
 - [`enableBulkTracking()`](#enablebulktracking) &mdash; Enables the bulk request feature.
 - [`enableCookies()`](#enablecookies) &mdash; Enable Cookie Creation - this will cause a first party VisitorId cookie to be set when the VisitorId is set or reset
+- [`disableSendImageResponse()`](#disablesendimageresponse) &mdash; If image response is disabled Piwik will respond with a HTTP 204 header instead of responding with a gif.
 - [`doTrackPageView()`](#dotrackpageview) &mdash; Tracks a page view
 - [`doTrackEvent()`](#dotrackevent) &mdash; Tracks an event
 - [`doTrackContentImpression()`](#dotrackcontentimpression) &mdash; Tracks a content impression